xxfoundation/elixxir-docs/architecture.md

 Bitwise unlinkability is necessary but is not sufficient.
 Imagine a mixnet that routed messages to the next hop as fast as possible.
 Statistical timing correlations could then be used to link input and output messages.
-Therefore mix nodes must add latency in order to create uncertainty as to the links between input and output messages for adversaries who are passively watching the network.
+Therefore mix nodes must add latency and uncertainty.

-In the case of Elixxir's cMIx mixing strategy, messages are mixed in fixed size batches of messages at predetermined mixing rounds.
+There are roughly two categories of mix strategies.
+Fixed sized batch mixes and continuous time mixes.
+The later is design where messages enter and exit the mix at random times and there is not a specific number of messages that are being mixed at a given time but rather an estimate of Shannon entropy.
+That is to say, an entropy measurement can be used to express the uncertainty an adversary has with regard to linking input messages with the output messages.

+The Elixxir mix network is an example of the former case, a batch mix with a fixed number of input message slots.
+Therefore the anonymity set size and equivalent Shannon entropy of the mix is always the same.
+The mix network fails if there aren't enough input messages by the mixing round time deadline.
+For many threat models this is advantageous over a continuous time mix strategy such as the Poisson mix strategy from the Loopix mix network design where the mix entropy may drop to an unsafe level if the overall network traffic drops.
+Therefore it can be said that cMix is comparatively "fail-closed" in this regard.
+Likewise, bank vaults do not "fail-open" and unlock themselves when the power goes out.

-### The Anytrust Model
+### The Mixnet Anytrust Model

-Given a fixed route that a mixnet message must follow, the route is only compromised if all of the mixes in the route are compromised.
+Given a fixed route that a mixnet message must follow, the route is only compromised if all of the mix nodes in the route are compromised.
-Said another way, if any one of the mixes in a given route are not compromised then that route still provides the anonymity privacy notions that the protocol was designed to provide.
+Said another way, if any one of the mix nodes in a given route are not compromised then that route still provides the anonymity privacy notions that the protocol was designed to provide.
 This is due to the added latency and bitwise unlinkability as described above; they